neutralme/PUBG-Mobile-DESI-ESP-External-Mod-Menu/README.md

 # PUBG Mobile DESI ESP External Mod Menu
 PUBG Mobile DESI ESP External Mod Menu project for PUBG Mobile 1.3.0.
 Project fixed for better compatibility for Android Studio

-**AIDE app does not compile androidx correctly, the app will crash!**
+**Note: AIDE app does not compile androidx correctly, the app will crash!**

 Use UE4Dumper to dump SDK if you want to know offsets: https://github.com/kp7742/UE4Dumper/